 If the stain is greasy, use talcum powder, foot powder, or baking soda to absorb the excess oil.
 You can even use a slice of white bread to absorb the oil.
 This step will make additional cleaning easier by absorbing the excess grease as quickly as possible.

 If your tie is labeled as washable and needs a general cleaning, be sure to hand-wash it.
 Try to never put a tie in the washer.
 The agitation is too strong and the stitching and interfacings may be damaged.
-Pretreat the stains as directed and then use a gentle soap such as Woolite to hand wash the tie.
+Pretreat the stains as directed and then use a gentle soap such as Woolite to hand-wash the tie.

 If your tie is made from silk fabric, the preferred cleaning method is dry cleaning to preserve the gloss and the smooth finish of silk.
 Ask the dry cleaner to hand-press the tie because mechanical pressing methods are too severe to maintain the rounded edges of the tie.
-If silk fibers are pressed too hard, they will actually break and cannot be repaired.
+If silk fibers are pressed too hard, they will break and cannot be repaired.

 Iron the Tie

 No one looks good in a wrinkled or creased tie, but that may be better than a big scorch mark.
 With just a couple of tips, ironing can freshen the look of a tie and give it a professional look.

 Tie fabrics must be ironed using the correct temperatures.
 Check the tag on your tie to determine the fabric content.
 Silk and polyester ties need a cool iron, wool ties require a medium-hot setting, and cotton and linen ties can stand up to a hot iron.

 Begin on the wrong side of the tie, pressing lightly.
 When you iron the front of the tie, use a thin cotton cloth between the tie and the iron.
 This pressing cloth will prevent scorch marks and shiny streaks.
 Never iron a tie that has stains because the heat may permanently set the stain.